Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

 Your ‘Year End’ is basically the end of your company’s accounting period – you might also hear it called your accounting reference date.
-It’s the date that your company’s accounts are made up to at the end of its financial year.
+It’s the date your company’s accounts are made up to at the end of its financial year.

 Each limited company has its own financial year based on the company’s ‘birthday’ (the date you registered it with Companies House) and ending on the last day of the month.